Email for my book proposal for Ventanitas Of Miami. |

 Cuban coffee, side of copycat.
 Order up.
 Millionaire literary foundation bites local author out of spite.
 But is it plagiarism?
 Short answer, maybe.

-In 2017, I made history as the first ever self published author to be featured on the front page of the Miami Herald for my book of documentary photography and interviews about Miami coffee culture through the built environment’s many coffee windows.
-This made so many people jealous that they’re still trying to find ways to rip me off today.
+In 2017, I made history as the first ever self-published author to be featured on the front page of the Miami Herald for my book of documentary photography and interviews about Miami coffee culture told through the built environment’s many coffee windows.

 We had a very clear contract outlining the licensing agreement for Jai Alai Books, related in staff and mission to O Miami, to graphic design, print, market, and distribute a book based on my interviews and photographs.